Where can I watch the 2025 World Series in Canada?

 If you do not have a subscription to Sportsnet through a TV provider, you can subscribe to a streaming-only version through the Sportsnet+ streaming platform or Prime Video, in both cases starting at $29.99 per month.
 (All prices are in Canadian dollars before applicable sales taxes, and were last checked October 21, 2025.)

-All games will also air on the Fox broadcast network in the United States, which is also available through most Canadian TV service providers, and over-the-air in some Canadian communities in close proximity to the U.S. border.
-Rogers will likely simulcast the Fox coverage of some, if not all, of the games on its own over-the-air TV network, Citytv, in order to avail of simultaneous substitution to protect Sportsnet's advertisers, as it has done in the past with American broadcast network feeds of games involving Canadian teams.
-However, if you want to watch the Canadian-produced telecasts of the series, you will have to do so through Sportsnet.
+Rogers is also scheduled — according to TV listings we have seen — to air coverage of at least the first four World Series games on its own over-the-air TV network, Citytv, which (in addition to broadcast coverage in major Canadian cities) is itself available to stream as part of Citytv+, for $9.99 per month with a one-week free trial, on both Prime Video and Citytv+'s own platform.
+We confirmed during Game 1 that Citytv is carrying the Fox Sports coverage, in order to avail of simultaneous substitution to protect Sportsnet's advertisers, as Rogers has done in the past with American broadcast network feeds of major games involving Canadian teams.
+Thus, if you want to watch the Canadian-produced telecasts of the series, you will have to do so through Sportsnet.

 Quebecor-owned TVA Sports will also air French-language coverage of the series as part of its own arrangements with MLB.
+(If that is of interest, a streaming version is available for $17.99 per month, directly or through Prime Video.)

 As announced provisionally by MLB on October 20 (prior to the Blue Jays winning the American League championship), the World Series has been scheduled as follows.